AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-by-seller-workflow.md

 ### Adjust the negotiable quote

-The seller provides a 5% discount.
+The seller updates the quote to provide a 5% discount that applies to the entire quote.
 The `negotiated_price_type` value of `1` indicates a percentage discount.

 **Headers:**